Sheraton Hamilton

-Sheraton Hamilton, built in 1985, is a 19-storey, 76 m, 299 room hotel in downtown Hamilton, Ontario, Canada.
+The Sheraton Hamilton Hotel, opened on August 15, 1985, is a 19-storey, 76 m, 299 room hotel in downtown Hamilton, Ontario, Canada.
 Situated on King Street West, East of Bay Street North, the hotel is part of the Lloyd D. Jackson Square complex.

-The hotel has 1,200 square metres (13,000 sq. feet) of meeting space, and direct connections to FirstOntario Centre, the Hamilton Convention Centre/Ellen Fairclough Building and Lloyd D. Jackson Square.
+The hotel has 1,200 square metres (13,000 sq. feet) of meeting space, and direct connections to TD Coliseum, the Hamilton Convention Centre/Ellen Fairclough Building and Lloyd D. Jackson Square.

 In September 2008, the hotel underwent about $10 million in renovations, and changed ownership to local developer Darko Vranich and his Burlington-based company, Vrancor Group.

+Peregrine Falcon Conservation at Sheraton Hamilton Hotel

+In 2024, the Sheraton Hamilton Hotel became the nesting site for peregrine falcons, a species previously at risk.
+Early in the year, a pair of falcons named McKeever and Judson, who have been residents since early 2022, were observed with new eggs.
+The Hamilton Community Peregrine Project noted the arrival of the first egg in March, which set a record for the earliest sighting of a peregrine falcon egg at this location.

+As of late April 2024, the falcons successfully hatched four chicks, contributing to the ongoing recovery of the peregrine falcon population.
+This event marks another successful year for the project, which has been monitoring and supporting falcon populations from the 18th-floor ledge of the hotel for nearly three decades.